Wondering if your kid has allergies? Here are the common signs of allergies in kids.

 What it means: While both a cold and allergies can give a child a runny nose, if it’s accompanied by itchy eyes, or throat, and the child doesn’t have a fever or other signs of sickness, then it is likely seasonal allergies rather than a cold.

 What to do: If your kid is over age 2, you could try giving them a non-sedating antihistamine to see if their symptoms subside.
 Keep in mind, though, that seasonal allergies typically don’t develop until a child is 6.
 You should always talk to your kid’s doctor before giving medication.

 Dry, scaly rash

-What it means Eczema may be triggered by certain foods in your baby’s diet, but it is also known to be an inherited condition.
-The good news is 80% of children who have eczema will outgrow it.
+What it means: Eczema, which typically appears during an infant’s first year, may be triggered by certain foods in your baby’s diet, but it is also known to be an inherited condition.
+The good news is 80 percent of children who have eczema will outgrow it.
 The tricky part: it may make way for another type of allergy, Chad says.
 “We call this evolution from one allergy to another the ‘allergic march.’”

-The sign: A stubborn cough that’s triggered when your child laughs, cries, runs around or becomes nervous
+A stubborn cough (that’s triggered when your kid laughs, cries, runs around or becomes nervous)